skrey/yellow-extensions/snippets/navigationtree/README.md

 The snippet is a replacement for the normal navigation.
 To use the snippet on your website, add it to templates in your `system/themes/templates` folder.
 See example below.

+**Important:** The snippet needs a theme that supports a dropdown menu, otherwise add additional CSS.

 Example
 -------
 Template with navigation tree: